muriloboratto/muriloboratto.github.io/_pages/about.md

   - /about.html
 ---

 Hi.
-I am a Assistant Professor in the Department of Sciences at the University of Bahia and Researcher at Supercomputing Center SENAI CIMATEC.
+I am a Assistant Professor in the Department of Sciences at the University of Bahia, and Researcher at Supercomputing Center SENAI CIMATEC.

 Research Interests
 ------